 BLAM Episode: "Shadow Play" puts everyone in Rosewood into a black and white detective movie in the 1940s.
 It happens because Spencer over-indulged on study-aid medications.
 The events of the episode are essentially All Just a Dream.

 The nuclear level boredom introduced with the Ezria plotlines in Season 3 have turned the fandom into people who can't stand Ezria and people who will defend it to their death.
 The fact that Aria and Ezra aren't being targeted by A while the other three liars are constantly having their lives and love life screwed with isn't helping.

-!Crazy Spencer: Some think that it's an outstanding acting performance while others find her incredibly irritating, or an incredible acting performance for what looked like an incoherent, stupid filler plot-line.
+Spencer's mental breakdown.
+Some think that it's an outstanding acting performance while others find it incredibly irritating, or an incredible acting performance for what looked like an incoherent, stupid filler plot-line.

 Harsher in Hindsight: On their first date, Samara tells Emily "Ghosts of first girlfriends make tough competition"